Dmitriy-WhyMe/WordPressPlugin-Article-Rating/README.md

 - `Question text`: heading shown above the star rating block

-## 📸 Screenshots

-Add screenshots to `/assets` (or your docs folder) and reference them here:

-- Screenshot 1: rating block on desktop
-- Screenshot 2: rating block on mobile
-- Screenshot 3: plugin settings page in WordPress Admin

 ## 📌 Use Cases

 - Editorial teams collecting quick quality feedback on blog posts